Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 The following marketing have been used in order to promote the business:

 **SEO** - search engine optimazation has been also used including use of meta data in html structure, targeting the page word content with potential search on the web.
+In addition robots.txt file and sitemap.xml have been both added to the structure of the application for enhanced search optimazation.

 **Facebook business page** - a business page has been created on Facebook in order to increase engagement and outreach to potential customers.
 Facebook page will offer the business a direct engagement with potential customers and sneakers lovers across the globe.